s-fuerst/Vahana.jl/docs/src/predator.md

 first define a function that can be used for both species.
 In this function we first check if the animal found something to eat.
-In this case on of the previous transition functions did create a edge of typ `Eat` with the animal as target, so we can use the `has_edge` function to check if this is the case.
+In this case on of the previous transition functions did create a edge of typ `Eat` with the animal as target, so we can use the `has_neighbor` function to check if this is the case.

 If the energy of the animal is above the threshold given as